 The unsung diversity of Italian sparkling wine

 Today, over 90 DOCs (Denominazione di Origine Controllata – Italy’s equivalent of the French AOC system) are theoretically entitled to make sparkling wine.
 Yet only one designation has, thus far, really stolen a march with consumers.
-Prosecco, a tank-fermented sparkling wine style from northern Italy, can literally be found in every continent.
+Prosecco, a tank-fermented sparkling wine style from northern Italy, can be found on every continent.
 From Tokyo to New York, London to Lima, consumers worldwide have heard of this incredibly popular fizz.
 Many drinkers adore Prosecco’s floral and pear drop flavors, soft texture, and moreish quality.
-It is affordable and readily available – what is not to like?
+Moreover, it is affordable and readily available – what is not to like?
 Of course, its detractors are always queuing up to deride Prosecco; it is undeniably true that even the best examples cannot touch Champagne for ageability, complexity, and depth of flavor.

 Franciacorta Sparkling Wines